10 Different Healthcare Settings for LPNs

 Where Do LPNs Work?

-Hospitals are the next most common employer for LPNs at 14%, according to the BLS.
+Hospitals are the next most common employer for LPNs at 15%, according to the BLS.
 If you work in a large hospital, you can try different areas to see which one suits you, whether inpatient or outpatient, pediatrics, surgery, or other specialties.
-In this role, you'll help patients with daily living activities like eating, sitting up, and grooming and support RNs and other clinicians.
+In this role, you'll help patients with daily living activities, such as eating, sitting up, and grooming and support RNs and other clinicians.
 You might also administer medications, insert catheter and intravenous lines, and reinforce patient teaching.

 LPNs work as part of an interdisciplinary team and can receive mentorship from RNs.
 Many hospitals are eager to invest in their clinical staff, so your employer might help you pursue further education to become an RN.
 However, sometimes an LPN performs the same duties as a certified nursing assistant since their scope of practice is limited.

 Home healthcare is growing, offering more home health nurse opportunities.
 This growth results from a combination of new technology for remote monitoring and the increased awareness that aging at home is more comfortable and often cheaper.
-Almost as many LPNs (12%) work in home healthcare as those who work in physicians' offices, as per BLS data.
+Nearly as many LPNs (14%) work in home healthcare as those who work in hospitals.

 LPNs carry out the care plan created by the RN.
 Common duties include wound care, administering medicine, teaching patients and caregivers about treatment, drawing blood, and urinary catheter care.
 You also assist patients with daily activities and help monitor their well-being.
 Working in home health allows you to have a flexible schedule with the option to work independently.